 From a practical standpoint, DSL is delivered over the telephony infrastructure and Cable is delivered over the coaxial infrastructure.
-DSL is delivered on a dedicated connection to your home or business and speeds will not be affected by the usage of your “neighbors”.
-Cable speeds, conversely, can be affected by the usage of others on your same node as this service is truncated.
+DSL replaced dial-up and is delivered on a dedicated connection to your home or business.
+Cable is capable of faster speeds, less expensive and is more stable with the usage of neighbours that share the same node.

 DSL modems that are currently supported include: